 - Answer: The respondent’s answer to this question.

-- Response Time: The amount of time in milliseconds it took the respondent to provide an answer to that question.
+- Response Time: The amount of time in milliseconds it took the respondent to provide an answer to this question.

 - Crosstabs: This tab provides a cross-tabulation analysis for users who answered all questions (i.e., complete responses) in your survey.